-The Majumder Lab is dedicated to using systems biology to investigate novel microbial metabolisms with a focus on promoting One Health and sustainability within an inclusive, collaborative, creative community that embodies that Wisconsin Idea.
+The Majumder Lab is dedicated to using systems biology to investigate novel microbial metabolisms with a focus on promoting One Health and sustainability within an inclusive, collaborative, creative community that embodies the Wisconsin Idea.

 UW–Madison Land Acknowledgement: The Wisconsin Union occupies ancestral Ho-Chunk land, a place their nation has called Teejop (day-JOPE) since time immemorial.
 In an 1832 treaty, the Ho-Chunk were forced to cede this territory.
 Decades of ethnic cleansing followed when both the federal and state government repeatedly, but unsuccessfully, sought to forcibly remove the Ho-Chunk from Wisconsin.
 We acknowledge the circumstances that led to the forced removal of the Ho-Chunk people, and honor their legacy of resistance and resilience.
 This history of colonization informs our work and vision for a collaborative future.
 We recognize and respect the inherent sovereignty of the Ho-Chunk Nation and the other ten First Nations within the boundaries of the state of Wisconsin.